nthapaliya/scrabble-demo/README.md

 - Documentation: Lots of it.
 It should be informative but concise.
 - Composability: In a program like this, there should be clear separation of concerns.
 The searching algorithm should be separate from the ui-logic.
 As I have written it, it's all a mish mash.
-- Too many side effects: As the code is now, too many functions have side effects.
+- Side effects: As the code is now, too many functions have side effects.
 A lack of documentation makes it difficult to find out what each function changes, and in general, I find "purer" functions to be easier to write and understand.
 - Global variables: There are too many global variables.
 Coupled with the previous point, it's hard to reason the flow of the program.